 Many people ask me, how often I get adjusted.
 For starters, I have been blessed with a strong back and do not have, thank God, any particular concerns per se dealing with back or neck pain issues.
 Never the less, if I am feeling under the weather I will get adjusted and indeed I do not like more than about two to three months to go by without getting adjusted.
 My philosophy on taking pain medications is if it helps you get a good night’s sleep then it probably is worthwhile.
 The danger is when one becomes dependent on them, thus putting at risk serious injury to the kidneys, gut and/or liver.
 Too often as well, because of the pain medications, people will do more than their bodies are capable of and thereby provoke further musculoskeletal breakdown, with the price to be paid in the months and years ahead.
 I agree that sometimes they are needed, but I would strongly recommend that one seek good chiropractic care for a month or two before routinely taking pain medication to control their neck, back or headache complaints.

 Having four children, all of whom have been and continue to be treated with chiropractic care, I can attest to its benefit in helping to keep children healthier.
-Children in general respond rather quickly to chiropractic treatment.
-At minimum, I believe parents should bring their children in if they sustain a significant trauma, if they have postural issues, if they are repeatedly getting sick, not sleeping or eating well or of course if they are complaining of persistent headaches, neck or back pain.
+Children, in general, respond rather quickly to chiropractic treatment.
+At a minimum, I believe parents should bring their children in if they sustain a significant trauma, if they have postural issues, if they are repeatedly getting sick, not sleeping or eating well or of course if they are complaining of persistent headaches, neck or back pain.
 We elected to not vaccinate our children, but I do not necessarily advocate that position for my patients because it is a controversial area with reasonable arguments on both sides.
 I would recommend that parents study the topic and arrive at a decision that is right for them.